Understanding CAGR and XIRR in Mutual Fund Investing

 Parameters CAGR XIRR

-Cash Flows Doesn’t give an accurate picture of investment experiencing multiple cash flows Considers all cash inflows and outflows during the investment’s tenure
+Cash Flows Considers only the initial and final investment amounts Considers all cash inflows and outflows during the investment’s tenure

 Or